Efficient and Feasible Robotic Assembly Sequence Planning via Graph Representation Learning: Conclusion

 \section{Conclusion}

-In this work, we addressed the RASP problem, which is aimed at deriving an order of operations, according to which a target product can be assembled step-by-step on a robotic system.
-Given a geometric description of a final product, we predict if a target robot system is able to assemble it.
-More concretely, we propose a graph representation, called Assembly Graphs for the aluminum profile assemblies, which is flexible to represent different 2d structures and meanwhile agnostic to rotation and mirroring.
-Based on this, a novel Graph Assembly Processing Network (GRACE) is introduced to extract meaningful information for assembly sequence prediction within the IL framework.
-We conducted extensive experiments to evaluate the capability of our model to transfer knowledge between different assembly tasks, as previous methods lacked this capacity.
-As the results show, our method can generalize knowledge gained on larger assemblies and then apply it to smaller ones.
-We believe this is the case since the relevant constraints guiding the assembly of the smaller structures are contained in larger assemblies.
+In this work, we addressed the RASP problem with a learning-based framework.
+Concretely, we propose a graph representation, called Assembly Graphs for the aluminum profile assemblies, which is flexible to represent different 2d structures and meanwhile agnostic to rotation and mirroring.
+Based on this, a novel policy network -- GRACE is introduced to extract meaningful information for assembly sequence prediction.
+Extensive experiments in simulation verify the capability of transferring knowledge between different assembly tasks, on which previous methods fall short.
+Further, our method can generalize knowledge gained on larger assemblies and then apply it to smaller ones.
+Last but not least, it is worth to mention, though only validated in simulation, our method should address the challenges during the real-world deployment like not finding a valid motion or a feasible grasping point if these cases are enclosed in the training data and learned to reject by GRACE.
+Meanwhile encouraged by the superior results on objects with simple geometries, our holistic graphical method lays a solid basis for handling complex 3d objects like curve blocks in the future.

-We propose two directions for future research.
-Instead of considering 2d assemblies laying on a flat surface in our setting, we suggest to generalize our graph representation to support 3d objects as well.
-Secondly, our method predicts feasible assembly sequences without considering their optimality.
-As this problem attracted considerable research in the past~\cite{jimenez2013survey}, we suggest to incorporate it into our method.